 Expedia promised it wouldn’t charge Katy McLaughlin for her canceled hotel reservation.
 So why didn’t it keep its word?

-Question: I recently canceled a hotel reservation at Los Omeyas Hotel in Cordoba, Spain, that I’d booked through Expedia.
-Expedia sent me a confirmation email saying there would be no charge, and if the hotel charged anything, it would be refunded.
+I recently canceled a hotel reservation at Los Omeyas Hotel in Cordoba, Spain, that I’d booked through Expedia.
+The company sent me a confirmation email saying there would be no charge, and if the hotel charged anything, it would be refunded.

 However, the hotel charged me the full amount and Expedia now says I won’t be refunded.
 I have the email in which they confirm there will be no charge, as well as their subsequent emails saying I will be charged.
 I would like to be refunded $102, the amount the hotel charged me. — Katy McLaughlin, Culver City, Calif.

-Answer: If Expedia promised not to charge you, then it shouldn’t have.
-Hotels have refund policies that an online agency is supposed to adhere to, but Expedia also had a responsibility to clearly communicate those policies to you.
+If Expedia promised not to charge you, then it shouldn’t have.
+Hotels have refund policies that an online agency is supposed to adhere to, but they also had a responsibility to clearly communicate those policies to you.
 It apparently failed.

-Curiously, your paper trail shows Expedia first promising, then un-promising the refund.
+Curiously, your paper trail shows the online agency first promising, then un-promising the refund.
+This is not the first time that Expedia did not stick to its promise.
+Do you recall when a reader requested a refund because she had an allergic reaction to something in the hotel room?
 That leaves me to wonder: Which is it going to be?
 (OK, actually, I’m not really wondering.
 It’s the one that favors Expedia and the hotel — keeping your $102.)

-The reason?
-“As per their cancellation policy, reservations should be cancelled 48 hours before check-in date and it should be at the local hotel time, (CET),” Expedia told you.
+“As per their cancellation policy, reservations should be canceled 48 hours before check-in date, and it should be at the local hotel time, (CET),” Expedia told you.
 “Since this is a late cancellation, they still charge you for the full reservation amounting EUR 90.00.”